 -nori (seaweed) flakes

-I say 14 mushrooms, but in reality, you may use more or less depending on the size of your mushrooms
+I say 14 mushrooms, but in reality, you may use more or less depending on the size of your mushrooms1.
+Heat oil on medium in a deep dish pan to start to heat up.

 2. In a large mixing bowl, mix all of PART 2 from the ingredients.